Seconds out, Round 2: Part 1

 I drove up to the Kirkstone Pass, then through Glenridding and past Glencoyne Bay to the turn off at Aira Force.
 The waterfall itself wouldn’t be a good subject on this occasion, but the upper falls would.
 I arrived at the High Cascades car park at lunchtime.
 The rain was still coming down, so I sat in the car and ate my lunch.
 The forecast was for a dry afternoon.

 After half an hour or so, the rain did go off and the sky brightened.
 I grabbed my photographic equipment, including tripod and headed down to the river.
-I spent a happy hour and a half framing shots and testing out the effect of differencing supper speeds on moving water.
+I spent a happy hour and a half framing shots and testing out the effect of different shutter speeds on moving water.
 The resulting photographs were not spectacular because the day was pretty grey and the light was flat, but the time was productive.

 I hadn’t walked very far over the two “down” days, and my feet were feeling a lot better.
 I decided I’d be ready for a new walking challenge the following day, so I drove slowly back to the hostel to plan my next adventure.
 I didn’t know it yet, but I’d be returning to the very same car park on Thursday morning.